Kicked Out of Bar for Being Sad During Happy Hour, Auditor Sues

 “There’s a sign outside that plainly says ‘Happy Hour – 4 PM to 6 PM,’” she says.
 “If Ms. Allen wasn’t happy she shouldn’t have come in.”
 She says that Allen could have gone to any number of nearby establishments that cater to the sad and semi-sad – including the new Sobb on Gay St.

-“We’ve spent tens of thousands on double-stemmed glassware, personalized napkins, and lifelike sculptures of lifelike people,” says Lee Solloway.
-“All that goes out the window if you become known as a place where sad people hang out.”
+“We’ve spent tens of thousands on double-stemmed glassware, personalized napkins, and artist renderings of lifelike people,” says Lee Soloway.
+“All that goes out the window if you become known as a place where sad people hang out, especially ones who cry.”

-While Allen understands the logic, she says getting kicked out has caused her unnecessary anguish.
+While Allen would like to be sympathetic, she says getting kicked out has caused her unnecessary anguish.

 “If they’d given me just ten minutes to get happy we wouldn’t be having this conversation,” she says.